beholdr/trilist/README.md

-# Trilist
+# Trilist ☘️

-A simple library for working with tree data: tree-view and tree-select input.
+Web components for working with tree data: treeselect and treeview.